 The Lynchburg Lions Club has concluded its annual candy sale that began in late November.
 The club wishes to thank all those who supported the sale.

-Special thanks go to Downtown Drug Store in Hillsboro, Hamilton Insurance Agency in Lynchburg, and Southern Hills Community Bank in Lynchburg for their great support in providing display areas and money collection service for the candy.
+Special thanks goes to the Highland County Republican Central Committee, which provided its building facilities in Hillsboro on West Main Street for display and sales area.
+Thanks also goes to Kratzer’s Hometown Drug Store in Lynchburg and Southern Hills Community Bank in Lynchburg for their great support in providing display areas and money collection service for the candy.

-The club will use the profits from the sale for more than 25 community service projects.
-These projects include donations to eye research, pilot dogs, Lions International disaster relief, Canine Companions, Lions Foundation various pieces of equipment for the blind, the Lions Quest educational training program, Kamp Dovetail, Ohio disaster relief assistance, new eyeglasses for needy children, diabetes research, Central Ohio Lions Eye Bank and Cornea transplant service, the GOOD program for fifth graders at Lynchburg-Clay Elementary School that promotes character and personal development, the Peace Poster Contest for all sixth graders, used eyeglasses for the needy all over the world, measles vaccinations for thousands of persons worldwide, the Ohio School for the Blind Band, pediatric cancer research, sight and hearing development, Personal Energy Transportation (PET) machines for handicapped, donations to needy families in the local area including donations to special benefits programs, Redi-Fest and other local support programs for the schools, the Lynchburg-Clay Athletic Boosters, and other donations as needed throughout the year.
+The club will use the profits from the sale for at least 25 community service projects.
+More than 20 have already received money in the past few days.
+These projects include donations to eye research, pilot dogs, Lions International disaster relief, Canine Companions, Ohio Lions Foundation equipment for the blind, the Lions Quest educational training program, KAMP Dovetail, Ohio disaster relief assistance, new eyeglasses for needy children, diabetes research, Central Ohio Lions Eye Bank and Cornea transplant service, the GOOD program for all fifth graders at the Lyncubrg-Clay Elementary School that promotes character and personal development, the Peace Poster Contest for all sixth graders, used eyeglasses for the needy all over the world, measles vaccinations for thousands of persons worldwide, the Ohio School for the Blind Band, pediatric cancer research, sight and hearing development, and personal energy transportation (PET) machines for handicapped.

 Submitted by Jim Faust, Lynchburg Lions Club.